Why fax to Canada?

 A few things to keep in mind when faxing to Canada:

-- Toll-free numbers supported: unofax can send to Canadian toll-free fax numbers.
-Canada shares toll-free prefixes with the US:
+- Toll-free numbers supported: unofax can send to many Canadian toll-free fax numbers, including 800, 833, 844, 855, 866, 877, and 888 prefixes.

 Common questions